Button Menu

 Emergency Procedures

-During emergency situations, such as a fire, severe weather incident, hazardous materials event or any critical incident, the University Critical Incident Management Team (CIMT) brings together key university leadership to facilitate prompt assessment and confirmation of a critical incident, initiate emergency notification, while mounting immediate and comprehensive response specific to the emergency situation.
+During emergency situations such as fire, severe weather, hazardous materials incidents, or other critical events, the University Critical Incident Management Team (CIMT) brings together key university leaders to assess the situation, confirm the emergency, issue notifications, and coordinate the response.

 Examples Requiring Emergency Response: